vyom18/meilisearch-java/README.md

       + "{\"book_id\": 4, \"title\": \"Harry Potter and the Half-Blood Prince\"},"
       + "{\"book_id\": 2, \"title\": \"The Hitchhiker\'s Guide to the Galaxy\"}"
       + "]";
+//assigning book/documents
     Client client = new Client(new Config("http://localhost:7700", "masterKey"));
+//creating client with the help of masterkey.
     // An index is where the documents are stored.
     Index index = client.index("books");